gbaptista/sweet-moon/README.md

 Update the [`config/tests.yml`](https://github.com/gbaptista/sweet-moon/blob/main/config/tests.sample.yml) accordingly.

-Alternatively: Find or build the _Shared Objects_ for your Operational System on your own.
+Alternatively: Find or build the _Shared Objects_ for your Operating System on your own.

 ### Running